aubreyomondi/101907_CCProjects/Lab1/Bonus/README.md

-# CC Projects
+# Lab 1 Bonus

  Describe the output of a scanner (can be a sample sourced online or developed by yourself
-# Features

-Counts sets of numbers in a file
+*Counts sets of numbers in a file*

 ## Requirements
-* Flex
+- Flex

 ## Run scripts